Athens Best Monuments

 Parthenon Temple on Acropolis

-Elgin looted much of the temple’s sculptural decoration – along with one Karyatis from Erechtheion – causing in the procedure horrendous damage to the Temple and sold it to the British Museum.
-More about Parthenon here
+Elgin looted much of the temple’s sculptural decoration – along with one Karyatis from Erechtheion – causing in the procedure horrendous damage to the Temple and sold it to the British Museum in 1803.
+More about the Parthenon here.

 The remaining Parthenon marble can be seen in the Acropolis Museum.